 Use Of Artificial intelligence (AI)

 Deepfakes are a huge AI threat.
 They are compelling and successfully trick people into believing that a person did or said something that never happened.
 For example, in March 2019, a deepfake attack began when a CEO of a U.K. energy firm got a convincing call from his boss, the head of the firm’s German parent company.
 The U.K based CEO heard his boss’s voice, which had exactly the right tone and a subtle German accent.
 The German head asked him to transfer $243,000, supposedly into the account of a Hungarian supplier.
-Unfortunately, The UK CEO did as he was asked and later found out that an attacker had tricked him.
+Unfortunately, The UK CEO did as he was asked and later discovered that an attacker had tricked him.

-AI attacks are still considered a new style of cyber threats in 2022.
-However, cyber insurance will still cover a business for a victims loss.
+AI attacks are still considered a new style of cyber threat in 2022.
+However, cyber insurance will still cover a business for a victim’s loss.
 The coverage will include financial loss, data recovery, and third-party communications.
 The insurance providers may also link the company with experts that will provide the best advice and actions.
 Cyber insurance will help companies no matter what cybercrime they are victims of.

 Why Does Every Business Need Cyber Insurance In 2022?

-Well, we hope these cyber threats predictions have made you realise how dangerous working online or using technology will be in 2022.
+We hope these cyber threats predictions have made you realise how dangerous working online or using technology will be in 2022.
 These threats don’t mean we need to stop using the internet or tech; that would be impossible.
 However, one should be ready with cyber insurance.
 As it can help a business recover from the cyber-attack quickly.

-No matter how small or big your business or the industry- every professional or company should buy cyber insurance as soon as possible.
+No matter how small or big your business or the industry – every professional or company should buy cyber insurance as soon as possible.
 Many SMEs believe they are less likely to cyber-attacks, but in fact, SMEs are easier to attack.